-The scoring tool is nothing else than an improved version of a Thermometer chart.
-We have divided the interval between 0% and 100% into 5 equal parts, and marked them with different colors.
-Every single interval determines a quality indicator from ‘bad’ all the way to ‘excellent’.
+The score meter chart is an improved version of a Thermometer chart.
+We divided the interval between 0% and 100% into five equal parts and marked them with different colors.
+Every interval determines a quality indicator from ‘bad’ to ‘excellent.

-By looking at the picture you can see this chart doesn’t need too many explanations.
-The currently set value is shown by a blue arrow marker.
-Use this link to start the excel training!
+Take a closer look at the picture.
+This chart doesn’t need too many explanations.
+A blue arrow marker shows the actual value.
+Use this link to start the Excel training!

 Excel Dashboard Widgets